Jigivic/alx-zero_day/0x03-git/README.md

-i'm happy to be in the ALX SE Program
+i'm happy to be in the ALX SE Program updated